 Contact Paul Davis for all your property damage needs.
 (770) 389-8808

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Are you sure your house is safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use the vacuum cleaner.)
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.